KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 KITTI dataset: the Pascal VOC dataset that has been used to train the SSD detector already contains vehicles and pedestrians.
 However, I fine-tuned the SSD for vehicale and pedestrian detection.
 For KITTI, I divided the original training set of 7500 images into 6000 training and 1500 validation samples.

 ## Backbone Network
 I used MobilenetV1 as the backbone network.
 The input to the network is an image with size of 300*300.
-The output of the network is 6 features map with 8732 bounding box calculated as follows:

-- Conv_5_pointwise: 38×38×4 = 5776 boxes (4 boxes for each location)
-- Conv_11_pointwise: 19×19×6 = 2166 boxes (6 boxes for each location)
-- AuxL_12_pointwise: 10×10×6 = 600 boxes (6 boxes for each location)
-- AuxL_13_pointwise: 5×5×6 = 150 boxes (6 boxes for each location)
-- AuxL_14_pointwise: 3×3×4 = 36 boxes (4 boxes for each location)
-- AuxL_15_pointwise: 1×1×4 = 4 boxes (4 boxes for each location)

-If we sum them up, we got 5776 + 2166 + 600 + 150 + 36 +4 = 8732 boxes in total for SSD with MobileNetv1.

 | Layer             | Type/Stride  | Filter Size        | Feature map    |# of Parameters | # of BBoxes |